 Ohm’s intention was to develop a formula dealing with the effects of flowing electricity and its measurability in dependence on the material of wire.
 Doing this, he succeeded in finding the famous law named after him.
 In his experiments he used voltaic piles, batteries made from daniell cells, and a voltage source, which was also made from daniell cells.
 In the early 19th century, Ohm published an article describing a measuring device.
 All he did was basically reconstructing and modifying discoveries of other scientists and combining them to a whole new device (…everything is a remix!).
 But his experiments were still unsuccessful, because of the enormous fluctuations of the electric power.
 After an important hint by Thomas Johann Seebeck, Ohm added a thermocouple to his experiment and succeeded.
 He published his today well known law, but didn’t gain a whole lot of respect.
 The German Minister of Education even said, that ‘a physicist who professed such heresies was unworthy to teach science’.
 By then, Ohm was ‘just’ a teacher and could not blare with a great reputation.
 This was the reason, why it took almost 10 years to get the law widely accepted throughout Germany and even longer abroad.

 In 1833 Georg Simon Ohm became professor at the Royal Polytechnic School in Nuremberg, which he also headed as director from 1839 and which bears his name today (Nuremberg Technical College Georg Simon Ohm).
 In 1849 he moved to the University of Munich, where he initially held an extraordinary professorship and from 1852 a full professorship in experimental physics.
 Among his students were the mathematician Peter Gustav Lejeune Dirichlet and the astronomer Eduard Heis.
-Although Ohm could not impress the masses with his studies first he has later been honored by the Royal Society and became a member of the Bavarian Academy nine years before his passing.
+Although Ohm could not impress the masses with his studies first he has later been honored by the Royal Society and became a member of the Bavarian Academy nine years before his passing in 1854.

 - Ohm’s Law, Electrical Math and Voltage Drop Calculations, Tom Henry, Tom Henrys Code Electrical, 1992